MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 # Use SideFx Houdini to prepare 3D models for use in Dynamics 365 mixed reality applications

-This tutorial provides step-by-step instructions that will show you how to:
+This tutorial provides step-by-step instructions that show you how to:

 - Optimize a 3D model by reducing the polygon count so that it matches [performance targets for Dynamics 365 mixed reality applications](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets).

 - Add the correct material to a 3D model.

-- Export an optimized 3d model as a .GLB file that can be used in Dynamics 365 mixed reality applications.
+- Export an optimized 3D model as a GLB file that you can use in Dynamics 365 mixed reality applications.

-- Create a processing pipeline template for quickly optimizing other 3D models in the future.
+- Create a template to quickly optimize other 3D models in the future.

 >[!IMPORTANT]
 > This document is created strictly for informative purposes to demonstrate how SideFX Houdini works with Microsoft Dynamics 365 Mixed Reality at Work applications.
 Your use of third-party applications is subject to terms between you and the third party.
 The Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor SideFX or any of SideFX’s products.
-There are several other content-creation applications that can be used to prepare your 3D models.
+[There are several other content-creation applications that can be used to prepare your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/convert-models#tools-for-exporting-cad-models).

 ## What is Houdini?

 Houdini is a 3D procedural content creation tool.
-It has a non-destructive node-based tool system that can be used to design process pipelines.
+It's a non-destructive node-based tool system that you can use to design process pipelines.

 ## Import a 3D model into Houdini